wunderwuzzi23/blog/content/posts/2022/gospray-active-directory-ldap-password-spraying.md

 On a network and need credentials?
 Try password spraying the domain controller directly.

-A few years ago, I wrote this password spraying tool called `gospray`.
-To check for valid creds it does an LDAP bind directly against the domain controller.
+A few years ago, I wrote this password spray tool called `gospray`.
+It does an LDAP bind directly against the domain controller to validate credentials.
 This doesn't require an SMB server (or other servers) as target.
 So, it's pretty quiet. :)

 Check it out on Github: [GoSpray](https://github.com/wunderwuzzi23/GoSpray)